copotrzebne-pl/copotrzebne-frontend/README.md

 ## Hosting

+App is hosted on one Convox rack `copotrzebne-pl/pro`, apps:

+- dev: `dev-front-copotrzebne-pl`
+- pro: `front-copotrzebne-pl`

-App is hosted on Convox, app: `front-copotrzebne-pl`, and exposed to end users using Cloud Front Distribution responsible for caching.
+and exposed to end users using Cloud Front Distribution responsible for caching from 2 AWS accounts (dev and pro).

+We are using one Convox rack to minimize costs.

 Cache headers are set by application: small for HTML files, big for static files.